 Students must apply via one of the following online application forms:-

+Our graduates aspire to undertake doctoral post-graduate study and employment in a range of professions allied to Psychology and the Social Sciences.
 For those who would like to progress towards becoming a chartered psychologist, this course provides a rigorous preparation for the additional postgraduate research and professional training that are necessary for chartered status.
+Please note, the British Psychological Association does not accredit research methods programmes in general, nor this MSc.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.